 Top-level Bakshaish Camelhair carpets are the rarest, and the best pieces are incredibly prized.
 The most classical carpet pattern is a grand, intentionally asymmetrical center medallion, resting on a diminutive camelhair field, surrounded by broad corner-pieces containing either boteh or dragon motifs.
 Camelhair antique Bakshaish rugs offering spellbinding allover “Tree of Life” or “Garden of Paradise” antique carpet designs are also sometimes found, and are extremely treasured.

 As commercialization of the rug weaving industry in Persia increased in the 1920’s, with greater quantities of carpets being woven solely for export to the West, camelhair carpets, which were woven primarily for the weaver’s own use, were phased out for styles more desirable in the European market.
 Thus, antique Camelhair carpets of greater artistic integrity are seldom discovered on the market today.

-Clearly, with the exceptional beauty of the finest antique camelhair weavings and their very limited availability, their collectability has increased substantially.
-Whether one is a collector, a connoisseur of fine art or prefers simply to satisfy their refined decorative sensibilities, top-tier camelhair rugs and carpets will provide a lifetime’s enjoyment and, in some cases, prove to be superb art investments.
-Claremont Rug Company prides itself in procuring the finest examples of these extraordinary, hard-to-find rugs and runners.
+Clearly, with the exceptional beauty of the finest antique Camelhair carpets and their very limited availability, the collectability and investment potential of Camelhair rugs and carpets has increased substantially.
+When they arise at auction, they typically command extremely active bidding.
+Also, as contemporary and traditional decors such as Tuscan feature soft golds, earth tones and golden browns as central color themes, Camelhair carpets are often sought after by the finest interior designers.
+Whether one is a collector, a connoisseur of fine art or prefers simply to satisfy their refined decorative sensibilities, top-tier Camelhair rugs and carpets will provide a lifetime’s enjoyment and prove to be superb art investments.